Mrsirovo/Minimal_teleop/README.md

 # Minimal_teleop

-Release after acceptance of the manuscirpt.
+Code would be released after acceptance of the manuscirpt.